 Our neurotransmitters are also responsible for getting us in a state of flow – the feeling of ultimate productivity.
 We cover it in detail in the article below.

 Let us look at some daily life examples to understand this concept further.
 We look at infants or children in their early years of life and they jump about, play, and laugh more than average adults.
 Our childhood memories of playing with our friends and playing the sport we enjoyed are again filled with moments of happiness.
 A lot of this is attributed to the secretion of neurotransmitters.
 Any physical activity in the right amount produces a level of neurotransmitters in our bodies, in specific endorphin, which stimulates happiness by relieving pain.
 This attributes to an overall improved mood.
 After the right amounts of workouts or even yogic activities, we automatically feel refreshed and charged.

-Regulate your diet and eating habits.
-Eat healthy and maintain a balance while still allowing yourself the occasional indulgences.
-Food rich in potassium, spicy foods or those containing probiotics and vitamins can also stimulate the production of happy hormones.
+- Regulate your diet and eating habits.
+Eat healthily and maintain a balance while still allowing yourself the occasional indulgences.
+Food rich in potassium, spicy foods, or those containing probiotics and vitamins can also stimulate the production of happy hormones.

-Have that piece of dark chocolate or your favourite chocolate slab!
+- Have that piece of dark chocolate or your favorite chocolate slab!